bashbaugh/old-personal-site/_posts/2020-09-28-how-to-set-up-your-own-personal-cdn-cloud-using-gcp.md

 ![Adding new permissions](/img/uploads/2020-09-28_13-28.png "Adding the new permission")

 Congratulations!
 You've set up your first Cloud Storage bucket!
 If you navigate back to the Objects tab and select "upload files", you'll see a new entry appear with an option to "copy URL".
 Click this, open a new tab, and paste it into your address bar to visit the file you just uploaded!
 The URL should look something like <https://storage.googleapis.com/cdn-workshop/test.txt>.
-I would suggest bookmarking your bucket dashboard in your browser so you can easily find it.
+I would suggest bookmarking your bucket dashboard in your browser so you can easily access it.

 ![](/img/uploads/2020-09-28_13-33.png)